-In the Provider Information page, enter the Name, Display Name, Timeout, and Timeout Message as you would normally.
-Ensure that the Implementation Style is set to Web.
+On the first page of the Register Provider screen enter the Name, Display Name, Timeout, and Timeout Message as you would normally.
+Make sure the Implementation Style is set to Web.
 Although the provider is actually written in PL/SQL, all communication to it is as a Web provider and not a database provider so it is important to set the Implementation Style to Web.

-In the General Properties page enter the URL of the adapter service.
+On the second page enter the URL of the adapter service.
 The syntax for the URL should be:

 If the DAD and the schema are the same you can just use: